 You’ll feel much better once you have done your garden planning for the year.
 Yes, things do change so have some flexibility planned into your plan.

-Above all also schedule in some relaxing time to enjoy your garden that is moving closer to becoming a homestead!
+Above all also schedule in some relaxing time to enjoy your garden and the fruits (pun intended) of your labour!

 When vacation planning you might also need to do other preparation work.
 Examples include installing an automatic timer for watering your plants or add automatic vent openers to your greenhouse if you have one.

 These upgrades will help you even when you are at home by reducing the amount of garden work you need to do every day.

 Thanks!
 This list is helpful in thinking about how to get ready for the upcoming gardening season.

 Thanks for your comment Maria.
 Glad the list is useful for your garden planning for 2019.
 Do you have anything you will be growing for the first time?